 Wars timeline that these events took place.

-Bo-Katan Kryze, sister of Satine, served as the plant’s regent during the events of Star Wars Rebels.
+Bo-Katan Kryze, sister of Satine, served as the planet’s regent during the events of Star Wars Rebels.

 However, the Clan Saxon betrayed her since she refused to bow to the Emperor, which then made Gar